mjhea0/django-interactive-charts-post/README.md

         return urls
 ```

-Here we created a staff protected view called `admin_statistics_view`.
-Then we created a new `AdminSite` and overrode `get_app_list` to add our own custom application to it.
+Here, we created a staff protected view called `admin_statistics_view`.
+Then, we created a new `AdminSite` and overrode `get_app_list` to add our own custom application to it.
 We provided our application with an artificial view-only model called `Statistics`.
-Lastly, we overrode `get_urls` and assigned an URL to our new view.
+Lastly, we overrode `get_urls` and assigned a URL to our new view.

 Create an `AdminConfig` inside *core/apps.py*: